dola57/Simon/README.md

 # Simon
-A Simon game using HTML,CSS, JavaScript and it's jQuery library.
-If you are not familiar with the game, visit https://www.ultraboardgames.com/simon/game-rules.php
+A Simon game using HTML, CSS, JavaScript and jQuery.
+Simon is a memory storming game.